What is Trekking?

-Trekking means a multi-day hike on trails through the Himalayan mountains and foothills.
+Trekking generally means a multi-day hike in the mountains — in this case, on trails throughout Nepal's Himalayan mountains and foothills.
 Treks typically take you through areas where hiking is the only means of transport since the mountains are too remote to build roads.
 Most treks take you through villages that have been around for centuries and the trails you hike on have historically been used by locals.

 Trekking along the mountain trails of Nepal is a special experience.
-The Himalayas are unlike any other region in the world.
-The vastness of the Himalayan mountains, the awesone views, the friendly people and the slower pace of life when movement happens on foot all contribute to the fact that many travelers who come to Nepal for the first time describe their experience as life-changing.
+The Himalaya is unlike any other region in the world.
+The vastness of the Himalayan mountains, the amazing different viewpoints, the friendly people and the slower pace of life when movement happens on foot all contribute to the fact that many travelers who come to Nepal for the first time describe their experience as life-changing.

 Most popular treks are along trails with lodges (often referred to as teahouse trekking).
 Lodges are simple hostels that cater to trekkers.
 More remote treks that pass through areas where there are no villages or lodges require camping.
 These treks involve more logistics and are more expensive since food, cooking fuel, tents have to be carried by porters.

 What to Expect While Trekking

 The trails of Nepal take you along villages that can’t be reached by cars.
 Think of these trails as highways in an era without roads and cars.
 Therefore, the “trail traffic” has many interesting variations including porters carrying vegetables, timber wood, or even live chickens, kids walking to school, herders and their yaks, just to name a few.
 Be prepared to be surprised and inspired by the variety of the local trail traffic.

 The scenery during your trek varies day-by-day, and valley by valley.
 Depending on which trek you choose you will hike through dense rhododendron forests, terraced vegetable paddies along steep slopes, open pastures and snowfields and you will cross spectacular suspension bridges.